viclabV1/GeneticAlgorithmJS/README.md

 # GeneticAlgorithmJS

+## Note: The most up to date version of this demonstration is on my personal website.

 Genetic algorithm demonstration made in JS.

 Every generation spawns a number of agents.
 The first generation is random, the later ones are genetic desendants of